turbomam/pizzacob/README.md

 # pizzacob
-What happens when you add COB as an upper ontology to pizza.owl?
+What happens when you add [COB](https://github.com/OBOFoundry/COB) as an upper ontology to [pizza.owl](https://github.com/owlcs/pizza-ontology)?

+We're using pizza.owl here to illustrate what might happen if you build a data-driven ontology with `robot template` or inherit an ontology from someone who's more of a subject matter exert than an ontologist.

 - git-clone or fetch/pull this repo
 - `make clean`